Releases

 The strong Papa was changed to Toad.

 The red grass tufts were black in DDP.
-This explains why the vegetables you pull out in SMB2 have black grass on them.
+This explains why the vegetables you pull up in SMB2 have black grass on them.

 The Magic Lamps that make doors appear were changed to Magic Potions.

-The Hearts that are hidden in Sub-Space were changed to Mushrooms.
+The power-ups that are hidden in Sub-Space were changed from Hearts to Mushrooms.

 In DDP, the 1-Up item was your current character's head.